lukas-schaetzle/face-super-resolution/README.md

 * MIPI camera might not work correctly.
 If you run into problems with it, use a USB camera as a workaround.
 * The face recognition neural network is different for the normal pc version.
+* Some green (sometimes even red pixels) may appear on the right faces in the super resolution panel.
+These pixels appear when using the function `torchvision.transforms.ToPILImage` on the output of the super resolution net and seem to appear more often when the light is very bright in the frame.